wolny/pytorch-3dunet/README.md

                         A manual rescaling weight given to each class.
 Can be used with CrossEntropy or BCELoss.
 E.g. --loss-weight 0.3 0.3 0.4
+  --ignore-index IGNORE_INDEX
-  --epochs EPOCHS       max number of epochs (default: 500) --iters ITERS         max number of iterations (default: 1e5) --patience PATIENCE   number of epochs with no loss improvement after which
+                        Specifies a target value that is ignored and does not contribute to the input gradient --epochs EPOCHS       max number of epochs (default: 500) --iters ITERS         max number of iterations (default: 1e5) --patience PATIENCE   number of epochs with no loss improvement after which